 For a few years, I compared myself to other more “successful” bloggers, and I wondered why I wasn’t seeing the same results.

-I’ve come to accept this and really enjoy it.
-Now I do what I feel compelled to do, and the rest will take care of itself.
+I’ve come to accept this.
+Now I do what I feel compelled to do.

 Sometimes my posts go viral, but more often than not, they don’t.